-Se) Rules and Procedure to reduce or increase the number of modules you are studying
+5e) Rules and Procedure to reduce or increase the number of modules you are studying

 - 5.29 To reduce the number of modules you are studying outside the 14 calendar days cancellation period (as set out in Section 5a), you may withdraw from a module as per Section 5b.
 Withdrawing from a module may impact your ability to complete your qualification within any specified time limits for completion of qualifications.

-Withdrawn undergraduate modules at Open University Level 1, 2 or 3 with a value of 30 credits or more count as modules which have not been successfully completed for the purposes of the Academic Progress Regulation of the Academic Progress Policy. - 5.30 If you want to increase the number of modules you are studying, you may do this by registering or enrolling on additional modules in later presentations when they are available for registration or enrolment.
-You must not exceed the study limits set out in the Academic Regulations or the fee limits set out in the Fee Rules, if applicable. - 5.31 To study additional modules within the same presentation, contact your Student Support Team.
+When you withdraw from undergraduate modules at Open University Level 1, 2 or 3 with a value of 30 credits or more, these withdrawals count as modules that have not been successfully completed for the purposes of the Academic Progress Regulation of the Academic Progress Policy. - 5.30 If you want to increase the number of modules you are studying, you may do this by registering or enrolling on additional modules in later presentations when they are available for registration or enrolment.
+You must not exceed the study limits set out in the Academic Regulations or the fee limits set out in the Fee Rules, if applicable. - 5.31 To study additional modules within the same presentation, contact yourStudent Support Team.
 If your request is submitted after the final enrolment date, registration or enrolment of any additional module will be subject to the availability of places and the approval of a late registration.

-Sf) Rules and Procedures to change or withdraw from the qualification you are studying towards
+5f) Rules and Procedures to change or withdraw from the qualification you are studying towards

-NB: Please note that this option is to change your qualification only.
+NB: Please note that this option is to change the qualification you are studying towards.
 To change the module(s) you are currently studying, please see Section 5d.